TobisMa/AOC_Template/README.md

 # What is this?
 The file `daySetup.py` is more or less a terminal program for creating the day folder and files

+## NOTE: the c templ is still in progress

 # How to use it?
 1. Create a file called `.session_id` and insert the session token from the cookies from the webpage.
 This is used to download your puzzle input